Operator Keränen’s mission is accurate waste recycling

 Maintenance work is counterbalanced by work in the control room, where the operation of the equipment is closely monitored.

 “In the control room, we monitor the process more generally using different cameras and angles.
-If there are blockages somewhere in the line, we go to remove them.
+If there are blockages somewhere on the line, we go to remove them.
 We can also monitor the flow rates of the various equipment, using the changes to predict what needs to be done.
-This will also help us prevent blockages.”
+This also helps us prevent blockages.”

 A good team spirit apparent at the Syklo sorting plant